Reaction to the verdict in the O. J. Simpson criminal trial: Comparisons with Hiroshi Fujisaki

 Superior Court Judge Hiroshi Fujisaki presided over the wrongful death civil trial and was praised for his stewardship as compared to Ito's at the criminal trial.
 Fujisaki gave neither Daniel M. Petrocelli, the plaintiff's attorney, nor Robert Baker, Simpson's attorney, any leeway beyond the scope of his rulings.
 Fujisaki prohibited all conspiracy claims because the defense could not provide any evidence supporting them and from attacking the LAPD, saying "attack the evidence, not the LAPD".
 Fujisaki only allowed Gerdes to testify about contamination only in the Simpson case, because the other cases were "irrelevant because it did not address the actual DNA test results in Mr. Simpson's case."
 Gerdes later admitted there was no contamination in the Simpson case.

 Fujisaki also prohibited the defense from referencing Fuhrman's racism or perjury at the civil trial because the defense could not "show it had anything directly to do with this case" and the perjury "was not material to any facts in this case".
 Fuhrman did not testify at the civil trial after invoking his Fifth Amendment rights, but Fujisaki ruled that the evidence that Fuhrman found was admissible because it was witnessed by the other officers present.
 Toobin wrote in Run of his Life that Fujisaki was given high marks for his stewardship of the civil trial.
 Robert Baker later said of Fujisaki, "He's just a good judge, unbiased and fair."

 Criticism of the public's sympathy for Simpson

+Bruno Magli sales increased thirty per cent in 1996 and fifty percent in 1997.
+Subsequent owners Marquee stated the association was not one they welcomed or wished for but acknowledged the increased public interest.